mleng-shared/python-ml-template/README.md

 sets up your terminal to automatically activate this virtualenv when entering whatever directory this command was run in.

+To delete an existing virtual environment, simply run `pyenv virtualenv-delete
+<virtualenv-name>`.

 ### Poetry for Dependency Management

 [Poetry](https://github.com/python-poetry/poetry) acts as an extra layer on top of `pip`, giving you the ability to manage your project dependencies while also tracking these dependencies under version control, within the `pyproject.toml` file.
 We have found that this package is significantly easier to work with rather than manually managing a `requirements.txt` file or using `Pipenv`, which tends to be a bit slow when resolving any dependencies.
+Poetry also integrates nicely when working with custom containers by simply adding `poetry install` command in the Dockerfile.

 ## Tips & Tricks